-- River sail: Take a ride on an traditional sailboat down the storied Nile, the longest river on Earth, as you enjoy lunch and super views.
+- Nile Lunch cruise: Take a ride on an traditional sailboat down the storied Nile, the longest river on Earth, as you enjoy a catered lunch and super views.

 - Explore history: Channel your inner archeologist and discover the Giza pyramids, one of Cairo's premier antiquities museums, and the largest mosque.

 - Local Bazaar: Sharpen your eye for retail and your bargaining skills as you browse this large bazaar filled with assorted Egyptian wares and coffeehouses.